albatron34000/TWRP_device_oplus_RMX2155L1/README.md

-# TWRP Device Tree for Realme 7
+# SHRP-Reborn Device Tree for Realme 7

 The Realme 7 is a mid-range smartphone from Realme.
 It was announced and released in September 2020.